aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

     def _extract_gateway_resource():
         pass

-    # Update the Api Model with the function name that corressponds to it.
+    # Update the Api Model with the method name that corressponds to it.
     def _extract_gateway_method():
         pass
 ```